Posted on February 7, 2018 by Joanna Carver

 Have you had any mentors?
 How does their guidance inform what you do now?

 I have had the great fortune of many mentors over the years.
 Some have been specifically cyber security-oriented.
-Other have been professional or personal mentors.
+Others have been professional or personal mentors.
 Mentors are very important - whether formal or simply successful people you identify to “study” and emulate.
 When you pay attention to successful people and take the time to really understand why they’re successful, you can learn a great deal.

 What advice do you have for this generation of students?